 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) doesn't collect information about optical coatings engineers specifically; however, it does collect information about the closely-related occupation of industrial engineer.
-From 2014-2024, industrial engineers can expect employment growth of 1%, a slower than average rate, per the BLS (www.bls.gov).
+From 2018-2028, industrial engineers can expect employment growth of 8%, a faster than average rate, per the BLS (www.bls.gov).

 In addition to designing new surfaces, optical coating engineers are responsible for maintaining and repairing the machines and equipment used in coating procedures.
 Excellent communication skills are essential in this field, as these engineers work with other scientists and technicians, as well as with machine operators and management staff.
-Industrial engineers, a related occupation to optical coating engineers, can expect little to no change in new job opportunities between 2014-2024.
+Industrial engineers, a related occupation to optical coating engineers, can expect an increase faster than average job opportunities through 2028.